 Load Inputs: Wind and Earthquake loads are calculated automatically according to NBR 6123 [2] and NBR 15421 [4] respectively.
+In the case of wind, the program allows importing from the loads obtained in a wind tunnel test.
 Dead loads and loads due to temperature variation and shrinkage of the concrete can also be considered.
 Combinations of actions are performed automatically or manually defined by the user.